aeskildsen/md2tex/README.md

 - Inline quotes : french and english style, nested quotes.
 - Footnotes. **Warning**: loose footnotes (references in the body that point to nothing or footnotes that point to nothing in the body) will be deleted.
+- Citations in pandoc-markdown style. **Warning**: Only rudimentary support.

 ### Currently unsupported